joone/joone.github.io/content/post/rust-animation.md

 Unfortunately, the Clutter project lost its way.
 Now, the project is almost deprecated although it is still used in GNOME Shell.
-Anyway, I had a dream of maintaining a project like Clutter so personally, I have worked on C++ implementation of scene graph engine using OpenGL so I also have a Rust implentation.
+Anyway, I had a dream of maintaining a project like Clutter, so personally worked on a C++ implementation of scene graph engine using OpenGL so I also have a Rust implementation.
-Oneday, I just tried to search similar projects in Rust package site(crates.io) and found out somebody took good project names, but the owner didn't start the projects or abandon them.
+One day, I just tried to search similar projects in Rust package site(crates.io) and found out somebody took good project name, but the owner didn't start the project.
 That's why I just created [a Rust crate](https://crates.io/crates/rust-animation) in crates.io and open [my code in github](https://github.com/joone/rust-animation).
-Of course, it took some time to make my Rust implementation more like API style, but it was much interesting than I thought and I really enjoyed Rust programming and publishing my project using cargo tool.
+Of course, it took some time to make my Rust implementation more like API style, but it was much interesting than I thought and I really enjoyed Rust programming and publishing my project using Cargo tool.

 After opening the code and creating a crate in Rust crate site, I felt more responsibility even if no one uses my project :-), so I continued to update my project.